 The Student Ombudsman is impartial and is not an advocate for either students or for the University.

-The Student Ombudsman has direct access to all levels of the University, including senior officers such as the Vice-Chancellor and President, the Senior Deputy Vice-Chancellor and executive deans of faculty and heads of school, academic and administrative staff as and when required for the fulfilment of the performance of their duties.
+The Student Ombudsman has direct access to all levels of the University, including executive officers such as the Vice-Chancellor and President, the Deputy Vice-Chancellor (Academic) as well as heads of school, academic and administrative staff as and when required for the fulfilment of the performance of their duties.